The Ultimate Guide to Public Speaking: Everything From Speech Writing to Speaking Fees

 Structuring your speech should be as simple as 1, 2, 3 – literally.
 No matter how simple or complex the subject matter, the basic flow of your speech should be:

 - Your closing

 That’s it.
-Whether it’s a 10-minute presentation or a 2-hour keynote, this basic structure is all you need to write a great speech.
+Whether it’s a 10-minute presentation, a 2-hour keynote, or a virtual presentation, this basic structure is all you need to write a great speech.

 I’ll get into how to start and end your speech in the following sections, but first I want to focus on the structure of your key points, which will end up being the bulk of your talk.

 If you’ve done a good job brainstorming, you might have lots and lots of ideas you want to cover.
 But again, remember the rule of three.

 It’s been proven time and time again that there is a little bit of magic behind the number three when it comes to writing.

 So try to stick to three main key points.
 You can (and should) have a lot of supporting ideas and examples, but they should all relate to one of your three overarching points.

 2. Use Stories to Link It All Together